 Leaves: Dark green above, white below, spiny, lobed, 1-7 cm long.

-Flowers: Purple, narrow, in heads with 8-15 mm diameter bracts in several series, with short spines at tips, sometimes hairy or cobwebby.
+Flowers: Purple, narrow, in heads with 8-15 mm diameter bracts in several series, with short spines at tips, sometimes hairy or cobwebby, grouped in large clusters.

 Fruit and Seeds: 3 mm long, smooth, with parachuting hairs 20-25 mm long.